 I love lifting heavy weights, there’s something incredibly enjoyable to me about it.
 Especially once you’ve overcome the learning phase and every time you lift is just fun.

 Note the below workout applies equally to women and men.
-My girlfriend deadlifts more than her body weight, if you’re training differently cause you’re a women you’re just wasting your time & your trainer is probably just stupid.
+My wife deadlifts more than her body weight, if you’re training differently cause you’re a women you’re just wasting your time & your trainer is probably just stupid.

 So good heuristic: after 3 months of training, guys should be able to deadlift 2x body weight, women should be able to deadlift 1x body weight.
 After 6 months maybe 3x and 1.5-2x respectively.